1. Introduction

 8.5 Q: Any tips for keeping my BMP6 running smoothly for years?

-A: Absolutely!
-Oil the bobbin race daily, clean the bobbin case regularly, use compatible hoops, and keep your instruction manual handy for troubleshooting.
-Proactive care and gentle handling of all components—especially plastics—will help your BMP6 deliver professional results for years to come.
+A: Oil the bobbin race daily, clean the bobbin area regularly, use compatible hoops, and keep the instruction manual nearby for quick troubleshooting.
+Proactive care preserves precision and reduces downtime.